 David Issroff is principal of City Hall Capital, LLC, a New York based boutique investment firm with deep experience investing in multiple asset classes globally.
 Born in South Africa, David was educated in the United Kingdom and the United States, where he graduated from Wesleyan University.
 Prior to moving to NYC in 2006, David was a Partner with Glencore International AG of Switzerland, where he was responsible for the global Ferro Alloys and Nickel Division of one of the world’s largest suppliers of a wide range of commodities to industrial consumers.
 In this capacity, David served as a non-executive Director of various public corporations in South Africa, Switzerland and the U.K., including Xstrata Plc from 2002-2006.
 Together with his wife Lisa, David founded the Issroff Family Foundation, whose mission is to provide support for youth in Southern & Eastern Africa, Israel, and New York City.
 David serves on the boards of various private portfolio investment companies and several non-profit organizations, including Echoing Green and US Advisory Council of the African Leadership Academy.

-Lisa Issroff and her husband, David, co-founded the Issroff Family Foundation in 2007 to partner with community based organizations to improve outcomes for children, youth, and their communities.
-Serving as IFF’s president, Lisa is particularly interested in providing funding, capacity, and advisory support to early stage organizations engaged with developing and empowering youth in South and Eastern Africa, New York and Israel.
-Building on her experience working with these organizations, Lisa is also focused on helping to build networks in the New York area to support a vibrant and engaged funder community.
+Lisa Issroff and her husband, David, co-founded the Issroff Family Foundation in 2007 to partner with community-based organizations to improve outcomes for children, youth, and their communities.
+Serving as IFF’s president, Lisa is particularly interested in providing funding, capacity, and advisory support to early stage organizations engaged with developing and empowering youth in Southern and Eastern Africa and New York.
+Building on her experience working with these organizations, Lisa is also focused on helping to build networks in the New York area to support a vibrant and engaged funder community and a community of young woman professionals working in the sector.
 Lisa serves on several of the boards of IFF’s partner organizations.
-She is the current Chair of the Board for both Generation Citizen and Ongoza.
-Additionally, she serves on the boards of the Agahozo Shalom Youth Village, Educate!, the Advisory Board of Afrika Tikkun, and the Executive Advisors Circle of Echoing Green.
-She is also the New York Chapter Head for the African Leadership Academy.
+She is the current Chair of the Board of Ongoza.
+Additionally, she serves on the board of Generation Citizen.
+She has previously served in a formal capacity on the boards or advisory boards of Agahozo Shalom Youth Village, Educate! and Afrika Tikkun.
+She is also on the US Advisory Board of African Leadership Academy.
 Lisa graduated from Wesleyan University and currently lives in New York City.

 Falconer serves as the Foundation Co-ordinator at the Issroff Family Foundation.
 She received her Master’s in Social Work from Columbia University, focused on international development and social enterprise administration.
 While pursuing her MSW, Falconer worked at goods for good, a non- profit committed to empowering communities to transform orphan care in Sub Saharan Africa.
 Prior to going back to school, Falconer worked at Arabella Advisors, a consulting firm focused on helping philanthropists and investors achieve the greatest good with their resources.
 Additionally, Falconer previously taught primary school in Windhoek, Namibia.